Culver-Academies/engineering1/mech/TurboPi.md

 You must demonstrate the following movements to your instructor in class with your robot.
 Use the [TurboPi Move Forward, Backward, Left, and Right.pdf](https://drive.google.com/file/d/1tCgWk_yjmzWOclA-Nno3G_lW1cvJ29Ni/view?usp=drive_link) document (along with your instructor's help ) to program the robot through the **Real VNC Viewer** software.

 **Movements to demonstrate to instructor**
-* Move forward for 1 second
+* Move forward for 1 second with a speed of 50
-* Move backward for 2 seconds
+* Move backward for 2 seconds with a speed of 25
-* Move to the left for 1 second
+* Move to the left for 1 second with a speed of 75
-* Move to the right for 0.5 seconds
+* Move to the right for 0.5 seconds with a speed of 100
 * Move in a square (forward, right, backward, left) making the round trip 5 seconds long